flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 ## Taylor Green Vortex

 \hypertarget{tutorial:tgv}{}
-This tutorial describes how to set up and run the basic test case for turbulent flows, the Taylor-Green-Vortex (TGV).
+This tutorial describes how to set up and run the basic test case for turbulent flows, the Taylor-Green-Vortex (TGV) - see e.g. [@gassner2013accuracy].
 We will learn how to avoid catastrophic failure of the code due to non-linear instabilities.
 This is done by using polynomial de-aliasing.
 In a second step we add the sub grid scale model of Smagorinsky.
-The tutorail assumes that you are familiar with the general FLEXI and HOPR work flow (please finish the previous tutorials first if this sounds strange to you).
+The tutorial assumes that you are familiar with the general FLEXI and HOPR work flow (please finish the previous tutorials first if this sounds strange to you).

 ### Flow description

 The initial condition to the (TGV) is a sinus distribution in the u and v velocity components.
 This leads to rapid production of turbulent structures, after a shot initial laminar phase.
-While the tes case is incompressiple in principle, we solve it here in a compressible setting.
+While the test case is incompressible in principle, we solve it here in a compressible setting.
 The chosen Mach number with respect to the highest velocity in the field is $0.1$.
 The Reynolds number of the flow is defined as $1/\nu$.
 The domain is setup as a triple periodic box with edge length $2\pi$.
 ![](tutorials/05_taylorGreenVortex/dns_reference.png)